tigerabrodi/Raveny/README.md

-# Raveny :smiling_face_with_three_hearts:
+# Raveny :pizza:

-A website where people can find recipes, search based on different criterias, and create an account to manage their recipes. :pizza:
+A website where people can find recipes, search based on different criterias, and create an account to manage their recipes. :smiling_face_with_three_hearts:

 ## Background and Goal

 I love food and I like cooking :yum:.
-My goal with this side-project is to maximize my learning when it comes to the field of frontend :smiley:.

-The goal is to not create an awesome website where people can search for recipes and stuffs :wink:, but also implement things I have learned and am learning from EpicReact, TestingJavaScript, Frontend Masters (Workshops in CSS/JS/TS) and Effective TypeScript :tada:.

-This project will also include tests.
-My goal is not to write tests for every single function, rather writing the tests resembling the user, in order to get the most confidence that my software does what it is suppose to be doing, when the user interacts with it :fire:.
+My goal with this side-project is to learn very much :smiley:.
+After releasing the initial version, I plan on collecting feedback for a week or two, then maintain/update this project for about 1-2 months, I will probably even add new features, aside from fixing bugs and improving the UX/UI :tada:

 ## Installation